CollinsKippy/CollinsKippy/README.md

 - 👋 Hi, I’m Collins Kipchumba.
-- 👀 Intermediate experience in Angular, .NET Stack, SQL Server and Azure.
+- 👀 Experienced in Angular, .NET Stack, SQL Server and Azure.
 - 🌱 Currently learning Express, Android (Kotlin), Electron, MySQL and Blender3D.
 - 💞️ Can collaborate on Angular and related NodeJS projects.
 - 📫 You can reach me via @KippyCollins (Twitter) and collins.kippy@outlook.com (Email, obviously :-)).